bajamircea/bajamircea.github.io/_posts/2018-11-07-maths-history.markdown

 > In a right-angled triangle the square of the side opposite the right angle
 > equals the sum of the squares of the other two sides

-It is believed that one of the initial proves of the rule involved sliding around same sized right angled triangles inside a square:
+It is believed that one early proofs of the rule involved sliding around same sized right angled triangles inside a square:

 <div align="center">
 {% include assets/2018-11-07-maths-history/03-pythagoras.svg %}